openSUSE/IBus-Theme-Tools/README.md

 ## Pre-knowledge

+IBus has its front-end based on GTK, and GNOME replace that front-end with its GJS version to make it more unified with GNOME.

-In non-GNOME Shell desktop environment, the display effect of IBus is determined by the current GTK theme.
+As a result, in non-GNOME Shell desktop environment, the display effect of IBus is determined by the current GTK theme.

 `$HOME/.config/gtk-3.0/settings.ini` defines the current GTK3 theme and font size.